Medically reviewed by Drugs.com. Last updated on Oct 22, 2021.

 Dosage form specific issues:

 • Appropriate use: CTCL: For use only if inadequate response to other forms of therapy.
-Used in conjunction with long wave radiation of white blood cells using the UVAR XTS or CELLEX photopheresis system.
+Used in conjunction with long wave radiation of white blood cells using the THERAKOS CELLEX photopheresis system.

 • Appropriate use: Psoriasis: For use only if inadequate response to other therapies when the diagnosis is biopsy proven.
 Administer only in conjunction with scheduled controlled doses of long wave ultraviolet (UVA) radiation (combination referred to as PUVA).

 • Appropriate use: Vitiligo: Used in conjunction with controlled doses of long wave ultraviolet radiation or sunlight.